30 hours funded childcare for working parents of 3 and 4 year olds

 They will then gain your written permission to verify the code with the Local Authority.
 Once the code is verified, a place can be confirmed for the funding period after your child becomes 3 years old.

-Please present your code to all providers that you are accessing your universal and extended hours funding with.
+Please present your code to all providers that you are accessing your universal and extended hours funding.
 They will ask you to complete a parent’s declaration form to indicate who you are claiming the universal hours with, and the extended hours with.
 Please keep your copy for your records.

 When can I start using my extended entitlement hours?